Development of BioShock Infinite: Final years of development

 The last years of Infinite's development were considered stressful according to many former Irrational developers.
 Once the game was announced in 2010 and on public display in 2011, there was pressure on the studio from the media and interested players to make sure the game delivered on its promises.
 Levine started asking 2K to help expand the Irrational team to speed up production around that time.

 To get 2K to buy into expanded hiring, Levine proposed multiplayer modes for the game as to extend its product life, even though he initially had no plans for this.
 While the team had early on experimented with concepts for a multiplayer component, Levine had originally stated that they would only proceed forward if it had elements not otherwise found in multiplayer games like Halo.

 With 2K agreeing to bring on more staff, at least two multiplayer modes were in development.
 One mode was a co-operative mini-game similar to tower defense having the player characters miniaturized within an old-time arcade machine to defend against waves of enemies.
 This mode was cancelled early on to focus on a four player co-operative mode tentatively titled "Spec-Ops", similar to the mode of the same name from Call of Duty: Modern Warfare.
 The four players would have worked their way through levels from the single player game to complete missions under certain requirements.
-Further development on "Spec-ops" has since been dropped.
+Further development on "Spec-Ops" was also eventually dropped.

 Some of these new hires that came in found that while there was a lot of ideas already behind the game, there was still no core game yet built about this time.
 One programmer, Forrest Dowling, described that while the core idea of Infinite had been fixed, Levine was still tinkering on larger story beats and settings, which would have drastic impacts on various teams as those changes filtered through the process, often eliminating months-worth of work in a short time.
 Levine's management approach also began to wear down on some of the staff (see Impact below), leading to a number of departures in 2012.
+Among the developers to leave in 2012 was Tynan Sylvester, who went on to create RimWorld.